ODI Logo ODI

 HPG's Humanitarian Practice Network recently published the 84th issue of the Humanitarian Exchange magazine on the topic of climate change, conflict and displacement – with a launch event at HNPW.

-In this session, authors of three of the articles will share and critically reflect on their experiences, initiatives they’ve been involved in and their perspectives on this theme.
+In this session, authors of three of the articles shared and critically reflected on their experiences, initiatives they’ve been involved in, and their perspectives on this theme.

 Speakers/participants: